 The report is uploaded in Moodle.
-It is important that you hand in a text by the deadline in order to pass the course.
 You may not be as far as you wished on the manuscript, but this is not the point-in-time to give up!
-Do not make hasty decisions before discussing your problems with your supervisor and with the examiner.
+Do not make hasty decisions before discussing any problems with your supervisor and the examiner.

 Out of the reserved 75 minutes, 45 are reserved for the seminar discussion and 30 for a private discussion with your supervisor.
-You have max 15 minutes to present and the opponent has max 30 minutes to give improvement feedback.
+You have max 10-15 minutes to present your work and the opponent has max 30 minutes to give improvement feedback and discuss it with the audience.
 The focus of the discussion is on the empirical analysis and conclusions in relation to the aim and theory, and the thesis in entirety.
 The presentation of the Seminar 2 is also the last time you get detailed feedback from your thesis supervisor.